bisnow/github-actions-build-image-k8s/README.md

 1. **Change Detection**: The workflow analyzes git diff to determine if files outside of the exclude pattern have changed
 2. **Conditional Build**: Only proceeds with the build if relevant changes are detected or if manually triggered
+3. **Authentication Setup**: Automatically configures authentication for:
+   - FluxUI/Flux packages (if secrets provided)
+   - GitHub private repositories (if OAuth token provided)
-3. **Composer Setup**: Installs PHP dependencies with proper authentication if needed
+4. **Dependency Installation**: Installs PHP Composer dependencies with proper authentication
+5. **Asset Building**: Compiles frontend assets using Node.js/npm if enabled
-4. **Docker Build**: Uses the `bisnow/github-actions-build-and-push-image` action to build and push to ECR
+6. **Docker Build**: Uses the `bisnow/github-actions-build-and-push-image` action to build and push to ECR
-5. **Manifest Update**: Updates the `newTag` field in your Kustomize manifest file
+7. **Manifest Update**: Updates the `newTag` field in your Kustomize manifest file
-6. **Git Commit**: Commits the updated manifest back to the specified branch
+8. **Git Commit**: Commits the updated manifest back to the specified branch

 ## Image Tagging